-"Mount Zion was just before us, and on the mount was a building which looked to me like a temple.
-About it were seven other mountains, on which grew roses and lilies.
-I saw the little ones climb, or if they chose, use their little wings and fly to the top of the mountains, and pluck the never fading flowers.
-There were all kinds of trees to beautify the place; the box, pine, fir, olive, myrtle and pomegranate, and the fig tree, bowed down with the weight of its timely figs, made the place all over glorious.
-As we were about to enter the temple, Jesus raised his lovely eyes and said, Only the one hundred and forty-four thousand enter this place, and we shouted Alleluia. p.
+also gazing at the glories of the place.
+I noticed a border of red on their garments; their crowns were brilliant; their robes were pure white.
+As we greeted them, I asked Jesus who they were.
+He said they were martyrs that had been slain for him.
+With them was an innumerable company of little ones; they had a hem of red on their garments also.
+Mount Zion was just before us, and on the mount was a glorious temple, and about it were seven other mountains, on which grew roses and lilies.
+And I saw the little ones climb, or, if they chose, use their little wings and fly to the top of the mountains, and pluck the never-fading flowers.
+There were all kinds of trees around the temple to beautify the place; the box, the pine, the fir, the oil, the myrtle, the pomegranate, and the fig-tree bowed down with the weight of its timely figs, -- these made the place all over glorious.
+And as we were about to enter the holy temple, Jesus raised his lovely voice and said, "Only the 144,000 enter this place, 'and we shouted, 'Alleluia!'
 217, Para.
-1, [LS80].
+1, [LS88].

-"The temple was supported by seven pillars, all of transparent gold, set with pearls most glorious.
-The things I saw there I can but faintly describe.
-Oh! that I could talk in the language of Canaan, then could I tell something of the glory of the better world.
-I saw there tables of stone in which the names of the one hundred and forty-four thousand were engraved in letters of gold.
-After we beheld the glory of the temple, we went out, and Jesus left us, and went to the city.
-Soon we heard his lovely voice again, saying, 'Come, my people, you have come out of great tribulation, and have done my will, and suffered for me; come to the marriage supper; for I will gird myself and serve you.'
-We shouted Alleluia, glory, and entered into the city.
-And I saw a table of pure silver, it was many miles in length, yet our eyes could extend over it.
+"This temple was supported by seven pillars, all of transparent gold, set with pearls most glorious.
+The wonderful things I there saw, I cannot describe.
+Oh that I could talk in the language of Canaan! then could I tell a little of the glory of the better world.
+I saw there tables of stone in which the names of the 144,000 were engraved in letters of gold.
+After we had beheld the glory of the temple, we went out, and Jesus left us and went to the city.
+Soon we heard his lovely voice again, saving, "Come, my people, you have come out of great tribulation, and done my will; suffered for me; come in to supper, for I will gird myself and serve you.'
+We shouted, 'Alleluia, glory!' and entered into the city.
+And I saw a table of pure silver; it was many miles in length, yet our eyes could extend over it.
 I saw the fruit of the tree of life, the manna, almonds, figs, pomegranates, grapes, and many other kinds of fruit.
 I asked Jesus to let me eat of the fruit.
-He said, Not now.
+He said, 'Not now.
 Those who eat of the fruit of this land, go back to earth no more.
 But in a little while, if faithful, you shall both eat of the fruit of the tree of life, and drink of the water of the fountain.
-And he said, You must go back to earth again and relate to others what I have revealed to you.
-Then an angel bore me gently down to this dark world. p.
-217, Para.
-2, [LS80].
+And, ' said he, 'you must go back to the earth again, and relate to others what I have revealed to you.'
+Then an angel bore me gently down to this dark world.
+Sometimes I think I can stay here no longer, all things of earth look so dreary.
+I feel very lonely here, for I have seen a better land.
+Oh that I had wings like a dove! then would I fly away and be